BattlesnakeOfficial/docs/docs/guides/tips/engine-regions.md

 * Railway is hosted entirely on GCP US-WEST. use the "AWS US-WEST-2" region.

+#### Running on Heroku

+* If you're using the "United States" Heroku region, use the "GCP US-EAST4" region.
+* If you're using the "Europe" Heroku region, use the "GCP EUROPE-WEST4" region.

 ### Currently supported engine regions

 * **Amazon Web Services (AWS)**